toenshoff/ANYCSP/README.md

 ```
 Change "+cu113" to "+cpu" if you have no gpu.

-Our validation and test data can be found under the following (anonymous) link:
+Our validation and test data can be found under the following link:

 https://drive.google.com/file/d/1ZZndtrNJfiJRz18aSG_oxwIYzGyKNvrv/view?usp=sharing